A business credit score provides companies with an overview of an organisation’s financial health and plays a crucial role in how companies operate.

 - Over 100 data points on every business

-- Financial health scorecard that accurately predicts if a company risks defaulting on your invoices
+- Financial health scorecard that accurately predicts if a company risk defaulting on your invoices

-Red Flag Alert also allows users to do more than just check their client’s credit scores:.
-From lead generation, sales and marketing through to regulatory compliance and financial health monitoring, our technology gives your business the edge over its competitors.
+Red Flag Alert allows users to go beyond standard company credit score checks.
+From lead generation, sales and marketing to regulatory compliance and financial health monitoring, our technology gives your business the edge over its competitors.